shaoshao020314/xiaoshao.github.io/_posts/2016-07-31-Symphogear.md

 The anime staff realized after Season 2 that it was bogged down by too many storylines with the inclusion of enemy gear users, so in Season 3, we have a single main villain with robotic doll minions, so we get to meet a bunch of new, badass enemies, but we can just concentrate on the main villain's storyline.
 In addition, the pacing seemed to have returned to Season 1 levels of hype, switching between drama and action in good stride.

-However, somewhere in the middle, the season just fizzled out for me.
+However, somewhere in the middle, the season just fizzled out.
 The character subplots were boring, and a lot of them felt like retreading old ground, especially Hibiki's, which is carried over from Season 2 and extended for far too long; even the main plot started to feel like a drag, to the point that the action was almost a chore to sit through.
 I really wish Season 3 had been able to keep up until the end, but still, the first half really felt like a true successor to Season 1 in a way Season 2 never did, and that gives me real hope for the future, since Seasons 4 *and 5* have been announced!